EnterpriseDB/tpa/docs/src/volumes.md

 The `volume_size` specifies the size of the volume in gigabytes.

 Set `encrypted: yes` to enable EBS encryption at rest.
-(This is an AWS feature, enabled by default in newly-generated TPAexec configurations, and is different from [LUKS encryption](#luks-encryption), explained below.)
+(This is an AWS feature, enabled by default in newly-generated TPA configurations, and is different from [LUKS encryption](#luks-encryption), explained below.)